mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Supports fully meshed, any-to-any hub connectivity
 - Simplifies centralized management of a hub and spoke VNET architecture

 When using the Azure Virtual WAN Standard SKU, fully meshed hub interconnectivity is supported.
-This includes branch-to-Azure, branch-to-branch, and VNet-to-VNet connectivity.
+This includes branch-to-Azure, branch-to-branch, and VNET-to-VNET connectivity.

-Azure Virtual WAN provides a single management pane of glass to help simplify the hub-and-spoke VNet architecture.
+Azure Virtual WAN provides a single management pane of glass to help simplify the hub-and-spoke VNET architecture.
 This includes hub-to-hub interconnectivity across regions.

 #### VNET Peering

-- VNET peering rpovides private IP address connectivity between VNETs
+- VNET peering provides private IP address connectivity between VNETs
 - Network traffic between VNETs is private and kept on MSFT backbone network
 - VNET peering does not provide transitive routing by default

-VNet peering leverages the Microsoft backbone to provide low-latency, high-bandwidth interconnectivity between resources on different VNets.
+VNET peering leverages the Microsoft backbone to provide low-latency, high-bandwidth interconnectivity between resources on different VNETs.

-VNet peering helps to provide VNet-to-VNet connectivity so that resources on different VNets can communicate with one another without having to go over the public internet.
-That is to say that communication is allowed by private IP addresses.
+VNET peering helps to provide VNET-to-VNET connectivity so that resources on different VNets can communicate with one another without having to go over the public internet and using private IP addresses.

-VNet peering does not provide transitive routing.
-For example, if you have two VNets peered to the same VNet (e.g., SPOKEVNET1 to HUBVNET1, and SPOKEVNET2 to HUBVNET1), this does not allow connectivity between SPOKEVNET1 and SPOKEVNET2 via HUBVNET1.
-This is possible when using routing, such as an NVA (Network Virtual Appliances) or when configured through Azure Virtual WAN, but it is not supported by default.
+VNET peering does not provide transitive routing.
+For example, if you have two VNets peered to the same VNET (e.g., SPOKEVNET1 to HUBVNET1, and SPOKEVNET2 to HUBVNET1), this does not allow connectivity between SPOKEVNET1 and SPOKEVNET2 via HUBVNET1.
+This is possible when using routing with NVA (Network Virtual Appliances) or using Azure Virtual WAN configuration, but it is not supported by default.

 ## Design Connectivity and Security

+Azure Global Infrastructure
+Highly Available Connectivity
+Network security Services

+Traditional and Modern Scaling for solutions

+- Traditionally, we provided connectivity and security for solutions that **scale up and down** (adding resources on one server)
+- A more modern approach is to **scale in and out** based on demand (changing quantity of servers)
+- More over different tiers (front, data/back-end) can be scaled independently
+- Geographically resilient solutions - scale and add redundancy at geographic level - routing/LB

+### Recapping Azure Global Infrastructure

+>>>

 ## Design Apps for the Cloud